vonglasow/atoum-documentation/source/en/starting.rst

 Github
 ======

-Si vous souhaitez utiliser atoum directement depuis ses sources, vous pouvez cloner ou « forker » le dépôt github : `git://github.com/atoum/atoum.git <git://github.com/atoum/atoum.git>`_
+If you want to use atoum directly from its sources, you can clone or « fork » the github repository: `git://github.com/atoum/atoum.git <git://github.com/atoum/atoum.git>`_

-Plugin symfony 1
+Symfony 1 plugin
 ================

-Pour utiliser atoum au sein d'un projet symfony 1, un plug-in existe et est disponible à l'adresse suivante : `https://github.com/atoum/sfAtoumPlugin <https://github.com/atoum/sfAtoumPlugin>`_.
+To use atoum within a symfony project 1, a plug-in exists and is available at the following address: `https://github.com/atoum/sfAtoumPlugin <https://github.com/atoum/sfAtoumPlugin>`_.

-Toutes les instructions pour son installation et son utilisation se trouvent dans le cookbook :ref:`utilisation-avec-symfony-1-4` ainsi que sur la page github.
+The instructions for installation and use are the cookbook  :ref:`utilisation-avec-symfony-1-4` as well as on the github page.

-Bundle Symfony 2
+Symfony 2 bundle
 ================

-Pour utiliser atoum au sein d'un projet Symfony 2, le bundle `AtoumBundle <https://github.com/atoum/AtoumBundle>`_ est disponible.
+To use atoum inside a Symfony 2 project, the bundle `AtoumBundle <https://github.com/atoum/AtoumBundle>`_  is available.

-Toutes les instructions pour son installation et son utilisation se trouvent dans le cookbook :ref:`utilisation-avec-symfony-2` ainsi que sur la page github.
+The instructions for installation and use are the cookbook :ref:`utilisation-avec-symfony-2 as well as on the github page.

-Composant Zend Framework 2
+Zend Framework 2 component
 ==========================

-Si vous souhaitez utiliser atoum au sein d'un projet Zend Framework 2, un composant existe et est disponible à l'adresse suivante : `https://github.com/blanchonvincent/zend-framework-test-atoum <https://github.com/blanchonvincent/zend-framework-test-atoum>`_.
+If you want to use atoum within a Zend Framework 2 project, a component exists and is available at the following address:`https://github.com/blanchonvincent/zend-framework-test-atoum <https://github.com/blanchonvincent/zend-framework-test-atoum>`_.

-Toutes les instructions pour son installation et son utilisation sont disponibles sur cette page.
+The instructions for installation and usage are available on this page.

-La philosophie d'atoum
+The philosophy of atoum
 **********************

-Exemple simple
+Simple example
 ==============

-Vous devez écrire une classe de test pour chaque classe à tester.
+You need to write a test class for each class to test.

-Imaginez que vous vouliez tester la traditionnelle classe ``HelloWorld``, alors vous devez créer la classe de test ``test\units\HelloWorld``.
+Imagine that you want to test the traditional class ``HelloWorld``, then you must create the test class ``test\units\HelloWorld``.

 .. note::
-   atoum utilise les espaces de noms.
-Par exemple, pour tester la classe ``Vendor\Project\HelloWorld``, vous devez créer la classe ``Vendor\Project\tests\units\HelloWorld``.
+   atoum use namespace.
+For example, to test the ``Vendor\Project\HelloWorld`` class, you must create the class ``Vendor\Project\tests\units\HelloWorld``.

-Voici le code de la classe ``HelloWorld`` que nous allons tester.
+Here is the code of the ``HelloWorld`` class that we will test.

 .. code-block:: php